Generic selectors

 Previously named the Britannia Stadium, the ground has been the home of cult heroes Stoke City since it opened in 1997.
 The site rose to fame during the club's Premier League years, during which the Potters became renowned for their physicality and were admired by many.

 A record attendance of 30,022 was achieved at the ground in 2018 during a Premier League clash with Everton.
-The Bet365 Stadium was built to replace the former Victoria Ground and cost the club over £14 million.
+The Bet365 Stadium, built to replace the former Victoria Ground, cost the club over £14 million.

-Aside from football, the ground has also been used as a venue for local firework displays, music concerts from artists such as Bon Jovi and has even been used by England youth teams on several occasions.
+Aside from football, the ground has also been used as a venue for local fireworks displays and music concerts by artists such as Bon Jovi, and it has even been used by England youth teams on several occasions.

 9. Ewood Park